md-yasir-arafat/Online-Quiz-Application/README.md

 # Online-Quiz-Application

-Run LoginPageUI
+Run App

-This will be a Multiplayer Quiz App.
+This will be a User Quiz App.
+Different interphase for teacher and student. fully dynamic

 On the first step, we want to do it locally.

-Then we like to implement Kotlin and Firebase.

 We are using intellij community edition for our work.
 To run the code you might need Javafxsdk installed (javafx-sdk-21.0.4) and add those jar to intellij.